Calgary quadrant’s showing staying power with price resilience

 The northeast, she predicts, will be a strong leader in overall market recovery, when it comes.

 Qualico Communities communications manager Maribeth Janikowski (pictured), meanwhile, said the company’s Redstone development along Metis Trail and Stoney Trail in Calgary’s northeast is proving popular among buyers who want it all.

-Redstone is about halfway through its completion target of 2,500 homes (and up to 4,500 residents), and will bring on two new phases
+Redstone is about halfway through its completion target of 2,500 homes (and up to 4,500 residents), and will bring on two new phases this year.

 Janikowski said most popular have been Qualico’s detached homes (starting in the $390,000s) and the side-by-side duplexes (starting in the $350,000s).

 However, while affordability in the community is a big attraction for buyers, Janikowski, said the northeast’s increased amenities are continuing to draw people even during the downturn.

 “It is no longer an industrial centre.
 There are lots of interesting communities, with new schools, and lots of new businesses,” she said.

 In fact, this year Redstone will not only be bringing on 150 new detached lots, it will bring forward a site for a new shopping area.